-Near-Elderly Family - A family whose head, spouse, or sole member is a near-elderly person.
+Near-Elderly Family – A family whose head, spouse, or sole member is a near-elderly person.
 The term includes two or more near-elderly persons living together, and one or more near-elderly persons living with one or more persons who are determined to be essential to the care or well-being of the near-elderly person or persons.
 A near-elderly family may include other family members who are not near-elderly; 24 CFR § 5.403.

-Net Family Assets - The net cash value, after deducting reasonable costs that would be incurred in disposing of: 24 CFR § 5.603.
+Net Family Assets – The net cash value of all assets owned by the family, after deducting what the family owes and any reasonable costs that would be incurred in disposing of real property, savings, stocks, bonds, and other forms of capital investment.

-Real property (land, houses, mobile homes);

-Savings (CDs, IRA or KEOGH accounts, checking and savings accounts, precious metals);

-Cash value of whole life insurance policies;

-Stocks and bonds (mutual funds, corporate bonds, savings bonds); and

-Other forms of capital investments (business equipment).

 Net cash value is determined by subtracting the reasonable costs likely to be incurred in selling or disposing of an asset from the market value of the asset.
 Examples of such costs are: brokerage or legal fees, settlement costs for real property, or penalties for withdrawing saving funds before maturity.

 Net Family Assets also include the amount in excess of any consideration received for assets disposed of by an applicant or resident for less than fair market value during the two years preceding the date of the initial certification or re-examination.
 This does not apply to assets transferred as the result of a foreclosure or bankruptcy sale.